fal-works/conceptual-model/docs-internal/DEV_RULES.md

 - Comments:
 	- Write concise documentation comments for each module at the top of the file.
 	  However do not list out individual types or functions.
 Typically 1 line is sufficient
-	- Write concise documentation comments for each type and function
+	- Write concise documentation comments for each type and function.
+	  Focus on the responsibility and not the implementation details
 	- Minimize implementation comments.
 Let the code speak for itself
 	- Avoid explaining "recent changes"
 - Temporary files: